WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sarah-Gibson/Weekly-Updates-2021.md

 - Former Turing colleagues transferring ownership of Zotero account
 - A Turing researcher automatically deploy their Jupyter Book to GitHub Pages
+    - AM: That sounds very nice of you - thank you! 🙏

 ### Who helped you this week?

 - Yuvi with many, _many_ questions about Google/Terraform/Kubernetes/etc...
+    - AM: One day I will know something about Terraform 😂

 ### What did you achieve?

 - Deployed a JupyterHub for a geospatial workshop in Ghana next week! :tada:
+   -  AM: Well done!!! 🎉
 - Reviewed some submissions for the Hidden REF Practices panel
+   - AM: great stuff!

 ### What did you struggle with?

 - A meeting with a university IT department was full of condescension and disrespect
+    - 🤦‍♀️ And also well done on standing up to that behaviour!

 ### What would you like to work on next week?

 - Hopefully the Ghana workshop will go well and I won't be needed much there
 - I would like to work more on unblocking the cluster deployment for Pangeo (it's not going to be as simple as we first hoped)
 - I am presenting Zero to Binder for Digital Humanities with former Turing folk next week
+    - ✨ all sound fab!!

 ## Date: 2021-07-08